tinary/react-projects/place-finder-app-express/README.md

 ## How to run the application

-Clone the project locally
+Clone the project locally `/place-finder-app`

-You will need Node.js installed on your computer
+You will need `Node.js` installed on your computer

-Go into the project folder then go into /frontend folder and /backend folder to run npm install in both folders to get the packages

 In order to run the application, you need two terminal windows opened.
+First, open a terminal window go into the project folder `/frontend` run `npm install`, then open another terminal window and go into `/backend` folder to `run npm install` to get the packages.

-One for /backend folder, go into /backend folder and type node server.js to start up the Express server, you will see port 5000 is waiting for connection to the frontend React.
-Then use another terminal window to go into /frontend folder and type npm start to launch the site.
-The application will be launched in localhost:3000
+Go into `/backend` folder and type `node server.js` to start up the Express server, you will see [http://localhost:5000](http://localhost:5000) is waiting for connection to the frontend React.
+Then use another terminal window to go into `/frontend` folder and type `npm start` to launch the site.
+The application will be launched in [http://localhost:3000](http://localhost:3000)